 The Maximum Transmit Power field defines the maximum transmit power limit of the transmission bandwidth defined by the VHT Transmit Power Envelope element.
 The Maximum Transmit Power field is an 8-bit 2's complement signed integer in the range of -64 dBm to 63.5 dBm with a 0.5 dB step.

+The format of the Transmit Power Information field is defined in Figure Table 8-yyyyNEW-1.

+Figure 8-yyyyNEW-1: Format of Transmit Power Information field